-Joan is a seasoned nonprofit executive and social justice advocate.
-She began her legal career in criminal defense and civil rights law.
-The majority of her time in private practice was spent as a transactional attorney in health care settings, until she transitioned to nonprofit leadership and public service.
-Most recently, she served as Executive Director for the Massachusetts Appleseed Center for Law and Justice, Inc., a public interest law center that promotes equal rights and opportunities for Massachusetts residents.
-Under her leadership and management, Massachusetts Appleseed's influence and impact in access to justice policy increased dramatically.
+Joan’s desire to serve comes naturally.
+In her career in her community, she always finds a way to contribute.
+Her legal career began in criminal defense and civil rights law.
+She spent most of her legal career as a health law attorney.
+She later transitioned to non-profit management and public service.
+Before joining the Massachusetts state legislature, Joan was Executive Director for the Massachusetts Appleseed Center for Law and Justice, Inc., a public interest law center that promotes equal rights and opportunities for Massachusetts residents.

 Joan was raised in a close-knit and caring community on the South Shore, in the Town of Hull.
 Her father is a retired teacher and lobsterman; her mother is a retired school nurse.
 Summers spent on the family lobster boat taught her to work hard, and that work ethic saw her through undergraduate study at Harvard and a law degree at the University of New Hampshire, Franklin Pierce School of Law.
 Joan moved back to Hull with her husband in 1999.